 - 1. Amendments by the State Convention.
 The State Convention shall vote, by simple majority, on whether to amend this Charter as proposed by the report of the Committee on Rules, and to ratify all amendments adopted by the DSC since the last Convention.
 If a package of amendments or proposed amendments is defeated, the individual proposals shall be then considered on a line item basis.
 Any amendment adopted by the DSC which directly affects the business of the Convention shall be submitted to vote by the Convention in time for its action to be meaningful. - 2.
 Amendments by Petition.
 The State Convention shall vote, by simple majority, on any amendment to this Charter proposed in a valid petition.
-In order to submit an amendment to the Convention without the recommendation of the Committee on Rules, the proponent must obtain the signatures of at least thirty-five (35) Delegates and/or Alternates and submit the petition in accordance with Subsection 630(5).
+In order to submit an amendment to the Convention without the recommendation of the Committee on Rules, the proponent must obtain the signatures of at least thirty five (35)-twenty-five (25) Delegates and/or Alternates and submit the petition in accordance with Subsection 630(5).
+The person filing a petition shall provide an electronic copy of the text to the Chair of the Committee on Rules, in a format that can be copied by standard word processing software.
 The DSC shall provide copies of all amendments proposed by petition to all Delegates and Alternates with their registration materials.